 "Although a small wetland might not store much water, a network of many small wetlands can store an enormous amount of water.
 The ability of wetlands to store floodwaters reduces the risk of costly property damage and loss of life-benefits that have economic value to us.
-For example, the U.S. Army Corps of Engineers found that protecting wetlands along the Charles River in Boston, Massachusetts, saved \$17 million in potential flood damage45."
+For example, the U.S. Army Corps of Engineers found that protecting wetlands along the Charles River in Boston, Massachusetts, saved \$17 million in potential flood damage42."

-Additionally, wetlands provide an opportunity to ave a strong positive impact on water quality n St. John Parish.
-One function provided by vetlands involves their use as secondary effluent discharge areas.
-This process lets communities discharge secondarily treated vaste into wetlands, which then through natural rocesses help reduce the amount of harmful utrients that are discharged into area water odies.
+Additionally, wetlands provide an opportunity to have a strong positive impact on water quality in St. John Parish.
+One function provided by wetlands involves their use as secondary effluent discharge areas.
+This process lets communities discharge secondarily treated waste into wetlands, which then through natural processes help reduce the amount of harmful nutrients that are discharged into area water bodies.

-recent report by Comite Resources46, Inc.

-utlined the need for the Parish generally to

-nsider using available wetlands for treating

-Figure 51.
-Wetland functions and internal and external values.
-Source: Http://Water.USGS.gov secondarily treated municipal waste.
-This report specifically looked at the feasibility of discharging treated waste into the Reserve Relief Canal Wetlands and found that doing so would both improve water quality in Parish water bodies as well as help rebuild the wetlands by introducing increased nutrients47.
+A recent report by Comite Resources43, Inc. outlined the need for the Parish generally to consider using available wetlands for treating secondarily treated municipal waste.
+This report specifically looked at the feasibility of discharging treated waste into the Reserve Relief Canal Wetlands and found that doing so would both improve water quality in Parish water bodies as well as help rebuild the wetlands by introducing increased nutrients44.

-This report also cited a general problem of high nutrient levels in Parish water bodies, with the future likelihood of the Louisiana Department of Environmental Quality lowering acceptable levels48.
-Discharging treated municipal waste into the wetlands before it reaches those water bodies could help the Parish meet these potentially new requirements.
+This report also cited a general problem of high nutrient levels in Parish water bodies, with the future likelihood of the Louisiana Department of Environmental Quality lowering acceptable levels45.
+Discharging treated municipal waste into the wetlands before it

-45 U.S. Environmental Protection Agency: Function and Value of Wetlands
+42 U.S. Environmental Protection Agency: Function and Value of Wetlands

-46 Day Jr., Dr. John W, et al. Reserve Relief Canal Wetlands: Municipal Effluent Wetland Assimilation Feasibility Analysis, Comite Resources, Inc., 2006
+43 Day Jr., Dr. John W, et al. Reserve Relief Canal Wetlands: Municipal Effluent Wetland Assimilation Feasibility Analysis, Comite Resources, Inc., 2006 reaches those water bodies could help the Parish meet these potentially new requirements.

-47 Ibid.
+44 Ibid.

-48 Ibid.
+45 Ibid.